 English, Drama & Literacy

 We aim to foster a life-long love of language and literature in all its forms through reading, writing, speaking, performing and listening.
 We strive to create a happy, purposeful literary environment where each child is nurtured and encouraged to find the stories, books and authors she loves.
-We invite authors in to talk to the girls and organised a week long Literacy Festival in the summer 2017.

 At the heart of our English teaching is a love of reading and the belief in the power of the written word.
 The shared class text, whether story, poetry, non-fiction or play, is used to stimulate their imagination; to arouse an interest in the writer’s craft and the use of language; to develop a discriminating critical faculty and to enhance the powers of communication and expression in all its forms.
 This shared text, whether Shakespearean or contemporary, printed or electronic, provides the opportunity to look both out towards society and the needs of a rapidly changing world, as well as in towards the development and understanding of self.

 Throughout the year girls have plenty of opportunities to act, either in their form play, The Nativity or The Summer Play on Parents Day.
 Theatre trips take place on a regular basis to the local venues such as The Octagon Yeovil, Salisbury Playhouse and The Lighthouse, Poole.
-One of the highlights of the year must the performance by The Young Shakespeare Company in the Hall where they take the girls through step by step a play explaining the language, motivation and meaning of various scenes.
+One of the highlights of the year must the performance by The Young Shakespeare Company in the Hall where they take the girls step by step through the play explaining the language, motivation and meaning of various scenes.

 Literacy and the Library